Peter Westergaard's tonal theory: Neighbors

 The new note is referred to as a neighbor of the original two.
 Unlike the ordinary use of the word "neighbor", this relationship is not reciprocal.

 Incomplete neighbors may be used to anticipate or delay a note:

 Borrowing/arpeggiation

 A note may be borrowed from another (conceptual) line:

 The borrowed note need only be a member of the same pitch class as the source; it does not have to be in the same octave:

 Borrowings may of course be anticipatory:

 N.B.: It is largely this operation which replaces harmony in Westergaardian theory.

+Species Counterpoint

+4th chapter of ITT is devoted to species counterpoint, an old western tradition of composing music consisting of simple lines with uniform rhythm.
+Westergaard presented formal grammars to construct/parse species lines.
+According to him, there are three types of lines: primary line, generic line, and the bass line.
+Their base structures (called A-rules in ITT) are different, but the elaborative rules (called B-rules in ITT) are almost the same for each.
+Here you can find the details of the rules.

+An analysis of the primary line

+In this section we would like to explore which lines are parsable as primary lines.
+Let T denote a tonic-triad pitch and N denote a non-tonic-triad pitch.
+Let 1,2,3.. denote diatonic degrees where 1 is the tonic.
+The base structure is one of the 321, 54321, 87654321.
+For our purposes here, we can take the base structure to be 321 since others can be constructed from it using elaborative rules.
+We can also discard the T-repetition rule since it's redundant.
+So we have three elaborative rules: